ENGR 100-600 | University of Michigan

 Submission

-Please submit your individual proposal (no more than three pages of design description and rationale, but including a quad chart as an appendix) as a memo addressed to your Division Head (Sakthi, Lyn, or Molly) in .pdf
+Please submit your individual proposal (no more than five pages of design description and rationale, but including a quad chart as an appendix) as a memo addressed to your Division Head (Lyn, Jack, Ian, or Molly) in .pdf

 format.
-We expect that your entire file will be about five pages long:
+We expect that your entire file will be about 6-7 pages long:

 - 1 page – memo frontmatter